productdana/soloproject/README.md

 # soloproject
-Meeting place for consumers &amp; developers/business to solve user problems.
+Meeting place for consumers and developers/business to solve user problems.